-Raw material consumption (RMC) by sub-category, and raw material consumption of private households and the state by consumption areas
+Raw material consumption (RMC) by sub-category, and raw material consumption of private households and the state by consumption areas, 2019

-In addition to the categories Investments and Consumption, the statistical system also includes a category Changes in stocks.
-However, this category plays only a minor role.
+- In addition to the categories Investments and Consumption, the statistical system also includes a category Changes in stocks.
+However, this category plays only a minor role. - Raw materials for food stuffs, which are consumed in gastronomy and in state-owned facilities, such as canteens, are not included.